Essential Oils

 We'll start by looking at how you use essential oils when targeting existing wrinkles or preventing them in the future.
 Because these oils are all-natural, people can use them in different ways.
 However, they are typically diffused into the air, rubbed on topically, or ingested.

-When you're using them to treat or prevent wrinkles, you'll be applying them to your skin topically.
+You'll apply them topically to your skin to treat or prevent wrinkles.
 Pure essential oils aren't full of fillers, so you'll want to dilute them.
 However, the oils are very potent.
-You can cut them with a carrier oil.
+You can dilute them with a carrier oil.

-You'll do this by mixing them in a separate bottle, or you can add drops of the desired oil to the container the carrier oil comes in.
+You'll mix them in a separate bottle and add desired oil drops to the carrier oil container.

 The recommended general rule is to add ten drops of essential oil for every ½ oz. of carrier oil.
 However, remember that certain essential oils pair better with specific carrier oils.

-We'll be touching on those as we go through the top 7 oils for wrinkles in just a moment.
+We'll touch those as we go through the top 7 oils for wrinkles.

 Best Carrier Oils for Skin Care